 - Nerve cells are classified as sensory, motor, or mixed nerves.

-- Nerves can be categorized based on the direction of signal conduction: afferent, efferent, or mixed.
+- Nerves can be categorised based on the direction of signal conduction: afferent, efferent, or mixed.

 - Afferent nerves transmit signals from sensory neurons to the central nervous system.